joakow987/add-expressions/README.md

 Then the whole expression is stored in an array, so `2x^4 + 3x^2 + 5` will be such an array in this program:
 `[new Expression(2,4), new Expression(3,2), new Expression(5, 0)]`

 The elements of the arrays are then placed in a binary tree to quicken the process of exponents sorting.
-In inorder tree traversal
+In inorder tree traversal the Expression objects are added to the array, which is then sorted descendingly by the exponent value of the Expression objects.